By Sarah Finley

 Boxing at the gym or from the comfort of your own home is not only a great way to workout, but it’s also empowering.
 It burns fat, builds muscle, and helps you keep fit, plus it’s also a total mood-booster and will leave you feeling strong and powerful.

 If you’re new to boxing, it might seem a little daunting and fast-paced at first.
 But once you nail the basics, the benefits are endless.
 To help you get started, three boxing experts share with us everything you need to know about modern boxing for women.
-So, grab your running shoes, pick up a pair of boxing gloves, and get ready to feel confident for your next boxing workout with these expert tips and tricks.
+So, grab your best running shoes, slip on a comfortable pair of workout leggings, pick up a pair of boxing gloves and get ready to feel confident for your next boxing workout with these expert tips and tricks.

 A fresh approach to boxing